JonathanWilliams1881/Wine-Quality-Prediction/README.md

 # Wine
-Prediction of Wine QUality with Random Forest
+Prediction of Wine Quality with Random Forest